flatironinstitute/wikistyle/README.md

 - How to have important messages on the main landing page (eg: "MPI is broken...")  class = foswikiAnnouncement
 - foswikiWarningMessage => better color maybe dark yellow?
 - foswikiCheatsheetMessage add finger with tie icon as circle svg.
+- High-contrast skin for the syntax highlighter - get web accessibility set from A11y.

 ## Punt?
 - ASCII support inside %CODE% see https://wiki.flatironinstitute.org/Sandbox/TestingUserForms for example